 Looking to Build your brand new home at Gregory Hills?
 Well your timing couldn’t have been better!

-‘HomeBuilder’ is a brand new government incentive which provides eligible owner-occupiers with a $25,000 cash grant.
+‘HomeBuilder’ is a new government incentive which provides eligible owner-occupiers with either a $15,000 or $25,000 cash grant.

 With Gregory Hills as your perfect location and ‘HomeBuilder’ offering you an opportunity not to be missed, now is the time to kick start your new home dreams at Gregory Hills.